-I am a PhD student studying protoplanetary disks under the supervision of Dr Farzana Meru in the Astronomy and Astrophysics research group at the University of Warwick.
+I am a PhD student in the Astronomy and Astrophysics research group at the University of Warwick.

 Recent images of protoplanetary disks reveal substructures in exquisite detail that are often linked to forming planets.
 Such planets can perturb the dust and gas profiles in the disk which can explain gaps and rings and may lead to the formation of a pressure maximum.
 Due to inwards radial drift, dust grains can become trapped at pressure maxima which may accelerate the formation process.
 However, due to computational expense, dust coagulation is often left out of simulations.
 To fully understand the processes at play and their effects on young planets and their dust environments, it is important that hydrodynamical simulations are coupled with dust coagulation and fragmentation physics.
 My current research focuses on simulating the growth and evolution of planets in protoplanetary discs through the use of numerical code and how dust growth proceeds in dust rings.
 I use high performance computers to also look at how different components of the protoplanetary disc evolve over time.

 Some of my past work has involved critically studying the most popular planet formation theories in the community as well as looking at second and third generation discs due to mass transfer in late stage binary star systems.

 For my publications in the Journal of Physics Special Topics please see Volume 17, No 1 (2018).

 - Exoplanets 3 (August 2020)

 - EAS 2020 (June-July 2020)

 - Poster- EAS 2020, July 2020 - 'On the Coagulation and Fragmentation of dust in protoplanetary disks'.